ggwzrd/coinmunity-assignment/README.md

 When **trusting** a post we assume that you previously verified the information that you are trusting.
 This is why we ask for the **source** where you confirmed it.
 Each source will have it's level of authenticity that will influence the weight of the given trust.
-The person will be able to add a screenshot or the site where he / she verified the authenticity of the post.
+The person will be able to add a screenshot or the link to the website where he / she verified the authenticity of the post.

 #### algorithm: